 |IT Based Tactics||✓|

-On at least two occasions, law enforcement have targeted the underlying demand for commercial sex that drives the local prostitution market.
-In May 2012, the Plymouth Police Department’s special investigation unit conducted a joint web-based sting targeting both johns and individuals offering commercial sex acts.
-The operation resulted in the arrests of eight attempted sex buyers and four attempted sex sellers.
-Within 10 minutes of posting the ad, the PPD reported they had received two calls from prospective johns.
+On at least one occasion, law enforcement have targeted the underlying demand that drives the local prostitution market.
+In May 2012, the Plymouth Police Department’s special investigation unit conducted a joint web-based sting targeting both sex buyers and individuals offering prostitution acts.
+The operation resulted in the arrests of eight attempted sex buyers and four prostituted persons.
+Within 10 minutes of posting the ad, the PPD reported they had received two calls from prospective sex buyers.
 After the female special investigator established a meeting location at a local hotel, the unit set up its operation in an adjoining room.
 Individuals were arrested after arriving at the location and soliciting the undercover officer.

 - Plymouth Police Department

 - “Plymouth PD Sting Results in 12 More Prostitution Arrests,” Plymouth Sun-Sailor, May 2 2012.

 - “Plymouth Denies Renewal of Massage License,” New Hope-Golden Valley Sun-Post, January 28 2012.

 - “Woman Accused of Promoting Prostitution in Plymouth,” Plymouth Patch, April 3 2012.

 - “Plymouth Police Are Cracking down on Prostitution,” Plymouth Sun-Sailor, April 18 2012.

 - “Checking In?
 Plymouth May Want to See ID,” Minneapolis Star Tribune, April 28 2012.

 - “Plymouth Police Report: Prostitution Arrest, Business Fails Alcohol Compliance Check,” Plymouth Patch, July 18 2013.